opendatastudio/cli/docs/README.md

 ## `opends new`

-Generate a new dataflow and algorithm scaffold
+Generate a new datakit and algorithm scaffold

 **Usage**: